aazhbd/ArtWeb/README.md

 # ArtWebApp

-	A Web Application framework for PHP powered by Symfony2 components.
+ArtWebApp is a fast, secure, feature rich, scalable web application framework for PHP5, using Symfony2 components integrating with the best practices of MVC.

 ### Installation instruction